What is elder abuse?

 Most states have penalties for those who victimize older adults.
 Increasingly, across the country, law enforcement officers and prosecutors are trained on elder abuse and ways to use criminal and civil laws to bring abusers to justice.
 Review state-specific elder justice laws on the Elder Abuse Guide for Law Enforcement (EAGLE) website.

 If an older adult is in immediate, life-threatening danger, call 911.
 Anyone who suspects that an older adult is being mistreated should contact a local Adult Protective Services office, Long-Term Care Ombudsman, or police.
-NCEA describes various scenarios and ways to Get Help, and more information is available from the Eldercare Locator online or by calling 1-800-677-1116.
+NCEA describes various ways to Get Help if you suspect abuse, and more information is available from the Eldercare Locator online or by calling 1-800-677-1116.

 How can elder abuse be prevented?